retrocomputacion/retrobbs/readme.txt

     thread.
   - When reading a public board message thread, the date for the current message is displayed in the header next to the author.
+  - SendProgram and SendRAWFile moved from main script to the common.filetools module.

 --------------------------
 1-3 The Turbo56K protocol